-Vermont Wellness Education was founded by Dr. Jesse de la Rosa and Joan Bowman to provide wellness programs and support to all members of our local communities — exchanging ideas, developing skills and solving the problem of what makes motivation a challenge for so many.
+Vermont Wellness Education was founded in 2010 to provide wellness programs and support to all members of our local communities — exchanging ideas, developing skills and solving the problem of what makes motivation a challenge for so many.

 In Maryland, Jesse also developed Somatic Integration (SI), his inner-directed method of teaching self-care and mindfulness in the healing process.
 SI is not a form of treatment, but of “self-management” [self-care].
 It is an experiential approach that increases sensory awareness, being observant, and finding new direction from inner experience.
 It is a process of turning attention inward, that provides a process of clarification and stability.
 He later moved back to Pennsylvania, consulting on pain management using this mind-body method.

 From 2000 to 2009, he worked on numerous health-related initiatives in Connecticut: wellness programs, renewal for caregivers, delivering integrative pain management as an alternative to drug treatment, and community education.
 All of these now figure in Vermont Wellness Education: consulting, teaching, and planning for community revitalization.
 Jesse moved to Brattleboro, and is promoting this educational model to demonstrate ways we can improve self-care.
 Once again, he will advocate that Prevention would be improved by focusing on education and public health, in Vermont’s new measures for health care reform.